matous-volf/political-leaning-prediction/analysis/readme.md

 right leaning articles.
 To avoid misinterpreting the resulting accuracy (when comparing to the other models), it is included in a separate table.

+According to their description on Hugging Face, PoliticalBiasPredictionAllsidesDeberta and (probably) PoliticalBiasBert have been trained on the Article bias prediction dataset.
+This get reflected by the results: it is on this dataset that PoliticalBiasBert scores the best (67.6 %).
+PoliticalBiasPredictionAllsidesDeberta scores the best on the Webis-News-Bias-20 dataset which contains 48.2 % of the Article bias prediction dataset (as measured in the intersection analysis).

 The datasets have been downsampled to 1 000 articles each using systematic sampling (taking rows at a regular interval).

 The models have a maximum length of tokens passed in.
 For this reason, two measurements have been conducted.
 Their